Skip to content

 The Magnificent Mountain Landscape

-The main attraction is the stunning Himalayan mountains and the Annapurna massif contains massive snow-capped peaks towering above deep valleys.
-The trek allows you to experience different climates and terrains as you ascend to high altitude.
-It means you will need to pack for hot dry days to freezing snow hiking and all the changeable weather.
-The Annapurna trail is a joy to hike as you walk over Tibetan bridges, along dirt trails and up rocky paths before tackling the Thorong La Pass.
-There is a road leading up to Manang which makes it easier for Jeeps and tourism further up the Circuit.
-However, there were not too many days where you were on the gravel road.
+The Annapurna Circuit trail is a joy to hike as you walk over Tibetan bridges, along dirt trails and up rocky paths before tackling the Thorong La Pass.
+There is a road leading up to Manang, which makes it easier for Jeeps and tourism further up the Circuit.
+However, there were not too many days when you were on the gravel road.

 Water Purification – Don’t get ill

-Unfortunately, water contamination is an issue in Nepal and the last thing you want on a trip is to get ill due to polluted water.
-Hygiene and sanitation are not fantastic so it’s necessary to bring some form of water purification.
-Most Tea-houses allow you to use tap water but it will still need sterilising.
-A lot of people use Steripens or LifeStraws (around £80) but a cheaper alternative is to use Chlorine or Chlorine Dioxide tablets or droplets.
-Without a chemistry lesson, the difference is Chlorine is more dependent on PH levels whereas Chlorine Dioxide is more versatile and highly effective against a wider range of bacteria.
-My recommendation is Life Systems Chlorine Dioxide Tablets which treat 30L of water take 30mins to purify and are safe to drink.
-It’s easier than mixing droplets from my experience and weighs much less!
+Unfortunately, water contamination is an issue in Nepal, and the last thing you want on a trip is to get ill due to polluted water.
+Hygiene and sanitation are not fantastic, so it’s necessary to bring some form of water purification.
+Most Tea-houses allow you to use tap water, but it will still need sterilising.
+A lot of people use Steripens or LifeStraws (around £80), but a cheaper alternative is to use Chlorine or Chlorine Dioxide tablets or droplets.

-Tip– Add an electrolyte tablet into your purified water to hide any after-taste
+Tip– Add an electrolyte tablet into your purified water to hide any aftertaste

 Altitude Sickness – Hike High, Sleep Low

 The hot conversation topic on the trek is the Altitude!
 The lack of Oxygen can affect anyone from marathon runners to casual hikers at any altitude above 2500m.
-It’s not something to be ignored so it’s best to listen to the Guides for signs and advice to best acclimatise.
+It’s not something to be ignored, so it’s best to listen to the Guides for signs and advice to best acclimatise.
 Symptoms include headaches, dizziness, fatigue and poor sleep at Extreme Alitudes.
-It’s recommended to drink 3-4 litres of water a day to help combat the symptoms as well as take acclimatisation days by climbing high and sleeping lower.
-It’s worth buying Diamox (medication) and hike slowly to not elevate your heart rate.
-I first noticed the Altitude at Yak Kharka around 4000m and started medication then with plenty of water and tea.
-Despite the terrible sleep and freezing conditions at Thorong Pedhi, the climb to Thorng La was fast thanks to the preparation.
+It’s recommended to drink 3-4 litres of water a day to help combat the symptoms, as well as take acclimatisation days by climbing high and sleeping lower.

-Tip– Drink Ginger Tea and Garlic soup as these help reduce any symptoms
+Tip- Drink ginger tea and Garlic soup, as these help reduce any symptoms

 Currency – Show me the money